ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_addingviewingclusters.md

 * Adding clusters to instances with VMware vSphere® 6.5 is not supported.
 * {{site.data.content.para-vcenteraddclusters}}
-* For instances that were deployed in (or upgraded to) V2.5 and later, the number of clusters, hosts, and VMs determines the maximum limit for the number of clusters you can add.
+* The number of clusters, hosts, and VMs determines the maximum limit for the number of clusters you can add.
 You must remain within the VMware® sizing guidelines and limits for your deployment.
 For more information about maximum limits, see [VMware Configuration Maximums](https://configmax.vmware.com/home){: external}.
-* For instances that were deployed in (or upgraded to) V2.3 and V2.4, you can add up to 10 clusters.

 ### System settings
 {: #vc_hybrid_addingviewingclusters-adding-sys-settings}